radview/webload-documentation/docs/scripting/programming_your_javascript.md

 The initialization and termination functions are not part of the WebLOAD performance test.
 WebLOAD does not include the operations of these functions in the performance statistics.

 Use the initialization and termination functions to create or free objects or to set global variables.
 Besides these tasks, the functions may contain other JavaScript statements and may call other functions in your script.
 The termination functions are used both when a test session finishes successfully, and when it is terminated early by an error.
-See [*script Execution Sequence* ](#_bookmark12)(on page [11](#_bookmark13)), and [*Non-Standard script Execution Sequence](#_bookmark38)* (on page [39](#_bookmark37)), for more information.

 Initialization and termination functions may be added directly to the code in a script through the IntelliSense Editor, as described in Editing the Editing the JavaScript Code.